 A few examples of technology that could ensure the standardization of healthcare include robotics, implantable devices, digestible technologies, 3-D printing, genomics, and drones.
 However, these methods must be incentivized appropriately in order to support market adoption.
 This does not imply an abandonment of the conventional practice of medicine.
 Neither does it provision or advocate a shutdown of the RUC to replace it with Silicon Valley entrepreneurs.

 Still, the RUC—or whatever body it is whose sole purpose is to set financial incentives in healthcare—should include other stakeholders of population health, not just physicians, in examining the thorny question of incentives.
 Asking why we innovate may tell us what direction we are heading.
-But in healthcare, how we innovate matters more and makes all the difference.Roeen Roashan is Senior Analyst for Digital Health at the IHS Technology Group within IHS Markit
+But in healthcare, how we innovate matters more and makes all the difference.Roeen Roashan is Senior Analyst for Digital Health within the IHS Technology Group at IHS Markit

 Posted 11 July 2017